 (across the hall from the Physical Computing Lab).

 Introduction to Physical Computing, 60-223, a 10-credit semester course covering elementary electrical engineering, programming in C/C++, and building interactivity into objects for the purpose of improving and enriching people’s lives.
-The final project for the class consists of building a novel assistive device for a person living with a disability.
+The final project for the class for ~6 years consisted of building a novel assistive device for a person living with a disability; more recently the course’s final design client is an office here at CMU.
 Please go to the course site and click the “student gallery” link to see the current semester’s student efforts, or click the “Previous semesters” link to see student work beginning in the spring of 2018.

-Electronic Logics && Creative Practice, 62-362, co-taught with Petra Floyd.
+Electronic Logics && Creative Practice, 62-362 (no longer offered).
+Developed with CMU Libraries colleage Heidi Wiren Kébé in 2019, and subsequently co-taught with Erin Mallea, and Petra Floyd.
 A 12-credit semester course motivated by rich foundational ideas from electrical and computer engineering, which are used to inform and drive artful interactive objects and performances.

 In collaboration with faculty members Daragh Byrne (School of Architecture) and Marti Louw (Human-Computer Interaction Institute), I have been developing a suite of learning tools to help neophyte students of physical computing better understand how to design and build functioning devices.